Headless Cross (album)

-Headless Cross is the fourteenth studio album by English heavy metal band Black Sabbath.
-Released on 24 April 1989, it was the group's second album to feature singer Tony Martin, the first to feature drummer Cozy Powell, and the only album with bassist Laurence Cottle.
+Headless Cross is the fourteenth studio album by the English heavy metal band Black Sabbath.
+Released on 17 April 1989 internationally, and on 7 June in Japan, it was the group's second album to feature singer Tony Martin, the first to feature drummer Cozy Powell, and the only album with session bassist Laurence Cottle.

+In 2024, a remaster of the album was announced as part of the box set Anno Domini 1989–1995, marking the first time the album has been officially reissued.
+The CD edition of the album contains the picture disc bonus track "Cloak and Dagger", both in the box set and the stand alone remastered CD released on November 15, 2024.

 Recording and production

 According to Tony Iommi's autobiography, Iron Man: My Journey Through Heaven and Hell with Black Sabbath, the band were dropped from Warner Bros.
 Records in 1988 after an eighteen-year deal and after Vertigo Records had also dropped them.
 He met Miles Copeland, who owned I.R.S.
 Records at the time.
 Copeland told him: "You know how to write albums, you know what people want.
 You do it and I'm fine with it."
 This persuaded Iommi to sign to I.R.S.

 Iommi asked British drummer Cozy Powell – who had played with Jeff Beck, Rainbow, MSG and Whitesnake, among others – if he wanted to join Sabbath.
 Iommi and Powell began writing songs at the former's home, with Tony Martin joining for rehearsals.
 Iommi got a call from Gloria Butler, wife and manager of Geezer Butler, who said the bassist wanted to rejoin Sabbath.
 However, Butler instead joined Ozzy Osbourne's No Rest for the Wicked tour lineup.
 Iommi and Nicholls had originally thought to bring Ronnie James Dio back or again ask David Coverdale to join the band, but Powell convinced him to keep Martin on.
 Powell and Iommi produced the album themselves.

 Due to Jo Burt's exit early in the sessions, Laurence Cottle played bass as a session musician rather than an official member.
 He appeared in the video for the title track, but was not featured in promotional photos.
 For the tour, the lineup was completed by Whitesnake and Gary Moore bassist Neil Murray.